gwdg/matrix-doc/content/faq/_index.en.md

 ***

 #### Can I use (chat)bots, Webhooks or RSS-Feeds in Matrix? {#hook}
-It is possible, please check the page about [automations](/automations).
+It is possible, please check the page about [automations and bots](/automations).
 For simple cases often the `hookshot` user will be enough, for more general cases also a bot-account may be used.

 ***